Skip to content Skip to footer

 A Festival of Dance, Prayer, and Unity

-The Ineh Festival typically spans a few days, with its peak often on a Wednesday, as seen in the colorful 2021 edition.
-It begins with a solemn ceremony at the Ogwashi-Ukwu palace in Ogbe Ofu Quarters, where the Obi, flanked by titled chiefs, offers prayers to bless the new yam and the community.
-The first yam is presented, symbolizing the official start of the eating season, a ritual that echoes across Igbo land.
+The Ineh Festival typically spans a few days, with its peak often on a Wednesday, as seen in the colourful 2021 edition.
+It begins with a solemn ceremony at the Ogwashi-Ukwu palace in Ogbe Ofu Quarters, where the Obi, flanked by titled chiefs, offers prayers to bless the new yams and the community.
+The first yam is presented, symbolising the official start of the eating season, a ritual that echoes across Igbo land.

 The streets then come alive with masquerade parades, their dances a mix of grace and power that draw cheers from the crowd.
 Children giggle as they chase the figures, while adults toss coins in appreciation.
 Cultural performances—wrestling matches, maiden dances, and storytelling—fill the days, showcasing Ogwashi-Ukwu’s artistic spirit.
 Food stalls pop up, serving yam dishes and palm wine, and the atmosphere buzzes with reunions and laughter.